 In our total power images (Fig.\,\ref{low_res}), the wedge arc appears to connect the large relic, the halo and source F. The integrated spectral index of the wedge arc between 144\,MHz and 1.5\,GHz is $\alpha=-1.63\pm0.05$ (see Fig.\,\ref{halo_index}).
 This value is very similar to the spectral index of the halo region.

 The arc is near the outer edge of the detected \textit{Chandra} X-ray emission.
 However, no X-ray discontinuity was reported at that location.
 We do not find any spectral index gradient in this region.
 Polarized emission is not detected in the wedge arc region \citep{Owen2014}.
 Furthermore, compared to the larger relic ($\alpha=-1.07$), the arc shows a much steeper spectral index, similar to that of the halo.
 This, at least rules, out the relic interpretation.
 It cannot be a radio phoenix, possibly originating from source F because no curvature is found in the overall spectrum.
-In the radio-versus-X-ray surface brightness and spectral index-versus-X-ray brightness correlations, the data points from this region show a trend very similar to the radio halo.
+In the radio spectral index versus X-ray surface brightness correlation, the data points from this region show a trend very similar to that found in the radio halo.

 One possibility of explaining the wedge arc is that the relativistic plasma from the halo is advected by a complex patterns of fluid motions (vortex-like) that is generated in the tail of the shock of the radio relic.
 If the spatial diffusion of particles and magnetic field is not fast, relativistic particles and magnetic field are attached to the thermal plasma and basically follow the velocity flow of the gas.
 The passage of a subcluster (and shock) may thus generate eddies/vortex at the boundaries downstream that may ``shape'' the boundary of the halo similar to an arc-shaped wedge structure.
-In conclusion, the radio emission in the wedge arc is very likely associated with the halo, which could be seen in projection with the relic and source F.
+In conclusion, on the basis of similar spectral indices and similar trends in the correlation of radio spectral index versus X-ray surface brightness, the radio emission in the wedge arc is most likely associated with the halo, which could be seen in projection with the relic and source F.